Magnitude 6.0 aftershock rattles quake-hit PNG highlands as toll rises

 Most of the confirmed fatalities were in and around the provincial capital of Mendi and the township of Tari, he said, where landslides buried homes and buildings collapsed on families.

-“People are in great fear of their lives as the quakes are continuing ever since it started,” he said.“They actually want to know when it will stop.”
+“People are in great fear of their lives as the quakes are continuing ever since it started,” he said.
+“They actually want to know when it will stop.”

 While the region has no major urban centres, around 670,000 people live within 100 km (62 miles) of the epicentre, according to the Red Cross.